Do I Have to Go to Court for a DWI Charge in Charlotte, NC?

 If you’ve been assigned a court date related to your DWI charge, then you’ve already been through booking and processing at the county jail.
 You may have been released on bail, or under your own recognizance.
 Either way, a condition of your release was that you attend all future court dates.
 If you don’t show up, you will face further penalties.
 Failure to appear at your first hearing will almost certainly result in a warrant being issued for your arrest.
 In most cases when the judge issues a warrant for your arrest, he or she, will also increase your bond, which complicates securing your release after being picked up on the warrant.

-Missing a Court Appearance Has Consequences Beyond Your Possible Arrest
+Missing a Court Appearance Has Consequences in North Carolina

 A warrant for arrest is part of the court record, and is therefore accessible to anyone who searches for data about you.
 Aside from any routine police stop likely leading to your arrest, you might encounter problems with anyone who checks your background, such as: